Google Translate Button

 • How are you refusing to spread gossip?

-• Praying for the members
+• Praying for other church members

 • Sharing the Gospel

-• Intentionally growing in the faith.
+• Growing in the faith

 • Making disciples